 The RSPB's Nature Centre - nestling in mature pine forest, near the spot where ospreys returned to breed after a period of extinction in the 1950s - is a mecca for nature lovers the world over.
 Small and well-appointed, and newly refurbished in 2021, it teems with windows into the forest, viewing slots and equipment, with some binoculars and telescopes set low for children and wheelchair users.
 You get great views of the osprey nest through these, as well as opportunities to spot myriad small birds coming to feeders nearby, including siskins, greater spotted woodpeckers and, if you're lucky, crested tits.
 Red squirrels are also frequent visitors, as are bank voles and wood mice.
-While the centre doesn't have dedicated facilities for those with sensory disabilities, enthusiastic staff are happy to describe the action, and there are numerous audio and video feeds from the osprey nest.
+While the centre doesn't have dedicated facilities for those with sensory disabilities, enthusiastic staff are happy to describe the action, and there are audio and video feeds from the osprey nest.
 Further afield, in the surrounding Abernethy Forest, you may see crossbills, deer, lizards and wood ants.

 The centre is extremely well signposted from the A9.
-There are two disabled parking spaces near the reception and toilet block, and those with limited mobility are permitted to drive the last 330 yards to the door, and park right outside the centre - otherwise visitors can follow a gently undulating and well-compacted path.
-A gentle ramp takes you inside, where all is on one level and fully wheelchair accessible.
-The unisex accessible toilet - an eco-friendly composting facility - is at the entrance, around 300m away from the centre.
-There is one wheelchair available to borrow, which you can reserve in advance.
-Any other queries can be answered by the staff.
+There are three disabled parking spaces near the reception and toilet block, and those with limited mobility are permitted to drive the last 330 yards to the door, and park right outside the centre - otherwise visitors can follow a gently undulating and well-compacted path.
+A gentle decking ramp takes you inside, where all is on one level and fully wheelchair accessible.
+There is a Changing Places facility at the car park and a fully accessible toilet at the Nature Centre itself.
+There is one standard wheelchair, as well as an off-road assisted wheelchair for the trails, available to borrow, which you can reserve in advance.
+Any other queries can be answered by the staff, all of whom have received disability awareness training.
 The centre was awarded the Visit Scotland Gold Award for Green Tourism in 2013, and it deserves it - the sights, sounds and smells of the wilderness will stay with you long after your visit.